Adjunct Associate Professor

 |Contact Campus||Sandy Bay Campus|

-Nick is internationally sought after for his skills in unravelling the crustal architecture of basins and fold belts by integrating structural geology, seismic reflection, gravity and magnetic datasets.
-He typically undertakes this research under contract to major oil exploration companies.
-Nick's research at UTAS is funded by the ARC, FrOG Tech and a private foundation, and focuses on Antarctica and rifted continental margins, and involves collaborations with a number of leading institutions in Spain, the UK and the USA.
+Nick's research at UTAS is funded by the ARC, and a private foundation, and focuses on Antarctica and rifted continental margins.
+Nick's research involves collaborations with a number of leading institutions in Spain, France, the UK and the USA.
 This fundamental research has challenged existing paradigms for how continents actually break up - and the profound consequences of this for petroleum exploration.

 Authorised by the Head of School, Earth Sciences